 You can see a visual representation of these workflows here:

 This guide is certified for ServiceNow Istanbul, Helsinki, Geneva and Fuji, and will walk you through the process of integrating your environment with PagerDuty.
-There are different integration methods available for ServiceNow Express and ServiceNow Eureka and older.
+There is different integration guide available for ServiceNow Express.

 In order for the PagerDuty integration to function, the following changes are required in ServiceNow prior to installation.
 This work should be performed by a ServiceNow administrator.